In This Article

 Much of the logic that I draw from in this article is, of course, from the ancient wisdom of Ayurveda and from Harvard researcher Daniel Lieberman’s book, The Story of the Human Body, which offers some of the most well-researched insights into how our ancestors ate and our current genetics around food.

 Paleo Myth #1: Our ancient ancestors ate meat 3 times a day at every meal.

 Eating meat at every meal was simply not part of our genetics.
 Early hunters were not particularly good hunters and would often go days without eating meat.
 To support this theory, research suggests that a diet high in red meat builds excess carnitine in the blood.
 At normal levels, carnitine is very healthy.
-In excess, as a result of a diet of too much red meat, the excess carnitine is converted to a toxic cancer causing chemical called TMAO (trimethylamine-N-oxide), show one study.
+In excess, as a result of a diet of too much red meat, the excess carnitine is converted to a toxic cancer-causing chemical called TMAO (trimethylamine-N-oxide), as shown in one study.
 (1)